Zilliqa/scilla/INSTALL.md

 You can try installing the Scilla dependencies using the instructions above, but skipping the initialization step.
 If `opam` reports a dependency conflict, one way out might be creating yet another opam switch and managing your switches when doing Scilla- and non-Scilla- related hacking.

-Another way is to use opam's feature called "local switch".
+Another way is to use opam's feature called _local switch_.
 This is like a standard opam switch but instead of `$HOME/.opam`, it will reside in the project root directory in `_opam` subdirectory.
 This lets us to avoid dependency conflict and changing our switches back and forth when working on different projects.
 To create a local opam switch and install all the Scilla dependencies, `cd` into project root and execute: